 There are three ways we approach financially empowering our customers.

 Clear and easy

 First, we offer clear and easy products and services anytime, anywhere.
 For example, we simplified our savings products in the Netherlands by reducing the number available to 10 from about 60, and in all our leading markets we introduced a mobile app that makes it easier for customers to regularly check their balances.

 We’re also committed to making products accessible to all areas of society.
 For example, all 631 branches in the Netherlands are wheelchair accessible and all 2,608 ATMs are adapted for the visually- and/or hearing impaired, with braille keypads, large fonts and audio that increases in volume when a customer’s card or money is not removed quickly enough.
 Visually impaired customers in the Netherlands can also use the voice-activated system ”Inge” to check balances and make payments.
 Our “Branch in a Briefcase” project in Belgium assists by reducing the need for visits to actual branches.

-We also aim to provide banking services to people who have trouble receiving them because of social or economic reasons, such as with ING Groenbank’s financial inclusion activities in developing economies.
+We also aim to provide banking services to people who have trouble receiving them because of social or economic reasons, such as with ING Groenbank’s impact finance and financial inclusion activities in developing economies.

 To support our and the sector’s move towards financing small and medium-sized enterprises (SMEs), our research and advisory service is another important part of our financial inclusion activity.
 Its “A Billion to Gain?” report has been published biannually since 2006.
-The 2016 edition will focus on the role of SMEs in inclusive finance.
+The 2016 edition focused on fintech for micro, small and medium sized enterprises.